SarahCreager/reading-note/class-05.md

 ## Designing Text

-`font-family` allows you to select the name of the font.
+`font-family` allows you to select the name of the font

 `text-transform` allows you to change the case to uppercase, lowercase, or capitalize

-`text-align` allows you to move text left right center or justify
+`text-align` allows you to move text left, right, center, or justify

 `:link` allows you to set the style for links that have not been clicked